MustafaLotfi/Airboard/README.md

 `pip install -r requirements.txt`

-Make sure your webcam is setting up, then run main.py:
+Make sure your webcam is connected and works, then run main.py:

 `python main.py`

+The video will save in "files" folder